 Pre-Application Prep: What to Have Ready Now

-The single biggest cause of delay in online LOC approvals is incomplete or disorganized documentation.
-Lenders with automated underwriting can process your application in hours — but only if you give them what they need in the first submission.
-A missing document triggers a manual review queue that can add 1 to 5 days.
+A missing document triggers manual review and can add 1 to 5 days.
 Avoid it by having everything ready before you start the first application.

 Minimum documents for 48-hour approval: